seifrajhi/Kubernetes-practical-exercises-Hands-on/README.md

 kubectl get hpa
 ```

+## Labs and exercises and hackaton:

+[Labs and exercises and hackaton repo](./Labs-and-exercises/)  to help you learn Kubernetes.

 ## GitOps

 GitOps is an operating model for Kubernetes and other cloud native technologies.
 It provides a set of best practices that unifies deployment, management, and monitoring for clusters and applications.
 Another way to put it is: a path towards a developer experience for managing applications; where end-to-end CI and CD pipelines and Git workflows